TimSusa/cliptor/README.md

 ## Features

-- Easy extending your clip matrix
+- Easy extending your clip matrix: Add tracks or add clips to tracks
-- Drag and Drop your sample file easily to your clips
+- Drag and Drop your sample file easily to your clips for every track
 - Cliptor reads all common sound files like mp3, wav, ogg or flac
 - Start, Stop and Pause your clips
 - Change volume for each clip